 110 (1) The tribunal has exclusive jurisdiction to inquire into, hear and determine all those matters and questions of fact, law and discretion arising or required to be determined in an appeal or reconsideration under Parts 12 and 13 and to make any order permitted to be made.

 (2) A decision or order of the tribunal on a matter in respect of which the tribunal has exclusive jurisdiction is final and conclusive and is not open to question or review in any court.

-The Employment Standards Tribunal may, upon application or on its own motion, may reconsider any order or decision.
+The Employment Standards Tribunal may, upon application by the Director or a party, or on its own motion, reconsider any of its orders or decisions.